felicialzaar/ASPP/Project/README.md

 Project description

 During a course in computational physics I implemented a number of numerical methods to e.g. solve differential equations.
 They are currently only applicable to to specific problems.
-In this project, I will generalize them and collect them in a library that I can use in my future work.
+In this project, I will generalize them and collect them in package that I can use in my future work.

+The name of this package is now NumMet and includes modules for numerical derivation, integration, solving first and second order ODEs and obtaining Legendre polynomials.